 IS seeks Libya's oil

-A Libyan oil official saida 420,000-barrel oil tank in Ras Lanouf caught fire
+A Libyan oil official said a 420,000-barrel oil tank in Ras Lanouf caught fire during the clashes.

 IS on Twitter claimed that its fighters had led an "attack on the Siddra area followed by violent clashes with the enemies of God."